- What is it?

 The following types of medicines are commonly used in treating osteoarthritis:

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Many NSAIDs are used to treat osteoarthritis.
-Patients can buy some NSAIDs over the counter (for example, aspirin, ibuprofen, naproxen and ketoprofen).
+Patients can buy some NSAIDs over the counter (for example, aspirin, ibuprofen and naproxen).
 Other NSAIDs are available by prescription only.
 These drugs all reduce inflammation or swelling and relieve pain.
 However, each NSAID is a different chemical and can have slightly different effects in the body.

 NSAIDs can cause stomach irritation or affect kidney function and blood pressure.
 Plus, there is the potential for cardiovascular events associated with the use of NSAIDS.
 The longer you use NSAIDs, the more likely you are to have side effects.
 Many other drugs cannot be taken with NSAIDs.
 NSAIDs are associated with serious gastrointestinal problems, including ulcers, bleeding and perforation.
 They should be used with caution in people over 65 and in those with any history of ulcers or gastrointestinal bleeding, congestive heart failure, renal insufficiency and hypertension.
 It's important to ask your health care professional for safety information associated with pain relievers with your personal health history in mind.

 A newer NSAID (called a COX-2 specific inhibitor) inhibits an enzyme (COX-2), which triggers pain and inflammation, while sparing an enzyme called COX-1, which helps maintain the normal stomach lining.
 Celecoxib (Celebrex) is currently the only COX-2 inhibitor on the market.
 Celebrex may increase the risk of heart attack and stroke; discuss these risks with your health care professional.
 For more information on the risks associated with Celebrex, visit www.fda.gov.